juliolix/BandZabbix/README.md

 </code></pre>

 If you note the OID above it is the "ether0" interface's "Mikrotik", however, OIDS aways change.
 You will need to be patience to <b>find out</b> the correct interface's OID.
+I can to use MIBs to find out faster.
 I'm gonna show you how.

 <pre><code>#  snmpwalk -v 2c -c huehuebr -On 10.0.0.7
 </pre></code>